w3c/wai-website/pages/design-develop/tutorials/tables/irregular.md

 In the table below, there are two pairs of column headers.
 Each pair of column headers, “Produced” and “Sold” is associated with a first-level header that identifies the pair: “Mars” and “Venus”.
 These first-level headers are made to span two columns by using the `colspan` attribute with the value of `2`.

 The column structure needs to be defined at the beginning of the table to associate first-level headers correctly with all cells of both columns.
 A `<colgroup>` element contains `<col>` elements to identify each column, beginning on the left.
-If a header spans two or more columns, use a `<col>` element with the number of columns spans noted in the `span` attribute.
+If a header spans two or more columns, add a `span` attribute to the `col` element.
+The value specifies the number of columns the hearder spans.

 Also, the value of the `scope` attribute in the first-level headers is set to `colgroup` so that it is associated with the entire group of columns.
 The second-level headers only apply to the corresponding column, so the `scope` attribute is set to `col` as shown in previous examples.